jodyphelan/TBProfiler/README.md

 # TBProfiler

-This is the experimental commandline version of the TBProfiler described here: https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-015-0164-0
+This is the experimental commandline version of the TBProfiler described here: https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-015-0164-0 and is available here: http://tbdr.lshtm.ac.uk

 The pipeline aligns reads to the H37Rv reference using SNAP and then looks at the coverage across a number of different candidate regions.